jordhuang/jc_control/README.md

-# Jaynes--Cummings (JC) control
+# Jaynes–Cummings (JC) control

-Jaynes--Cummings (JC) control is a fast, gate-set-based protocol for the quantum control of an oscillator coupled to a qubit through a JC interaction.
+Jaynes–Cummings (JC) control is a fast, gate-set-based protocol for the quantum control of an oscillator coupled to a qubit through a JC interaction.

 This repository contains code to run the JC control package.
-The code in here can be used to optimize gate decompositions into circuit parameters to be used in experiment.
+The code in here can be used to optimize circuit parameters for implementing gates in experiment.

 For more information, see the paper: